 Every state requires the signer to personally appear before you during the notarization.
 That’s crucial because it helps protect your signer, your employer, anyone relying on the notarization and you against potential fraud and liability.
 It also allows you to complete other steps in a proper notarization.

 Challenge — Requests for remote online notarization.
-With remote notarization, the personal appearance requirement is satisfied when the signer and Notary meet using audiovisual technology over the internet.
+With remote notarization, the personal appearance requirement is satisfied when the signer and Notary meet using audiovisual technology online.

 Many Notaries are unsure if they can lawfully perform remote online notarizations.
-Currently 43 states have enacted permanent RON laws.
-If your state has authorized remote notarizations, you must be sure to comply with all of your state's guidelines before doing so.
-If your state does not authorize remote notarizations, you must still require signers to appear in your physical presence at the time the notarization takes place.
+More than 40 states have enacted permanent RON laws.
+If your state authorizes remote notarizations, you must comply with all of your state’s guidelines before doing so.

 Challenge — Scanning or reading the document.
 Because this step has sometimes been referred to as "scanning the document," some Notaries mistake it to mean actually scanning the document into their computer to have a digital copy.
 Other Notaries see this step as requiring them to read the entire document.
 Neither is true.

 Your task is to look over the document only enough to obtain the information you need to complete the notarization.
-Once you’ve confirmed what you need, you shouldn’t spend time reading over the document in detail because this may be considered a breach of signers’ privacy.
+Once you’ve confirmed what you need, you shouldn’t spend time reviewing the document in detail because this may be considered a breach of signers’ privacy.

 Challenge — Failing to recognize the certificate wording.
-According to the NNA’s Hotline counselors, this is a fairly common issue.
+According to the NNA’s Hotline consultants, this issue is fairly common.
 And there are some simple suggestions:

 • Look below the signer’s signature line.
 This is where certificate wording is usually located.